MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-fed-saml-idp.md

 >[!NOTE]
 >You must use `$ecpUrl = "https://WS2012R2-0.contoso.com/PAOS"` only if you set up an ECP extension for your identity provider.
 Exchange Online clients, excluding Outlook Web Application (OWA), rely on a POST based active end point.
 If your SAML 2.0 STS implements an active end point similar to Shibboleth’s ECP implementation of an active end point it may be possible for these rich clients to interact with the Exchange Online service.

-Once federation has been configured you can switch back to “non-federated” (or “managed”), however this change takes up to two hours to complete and it requires assigning new random passwords for cloud-based sign-in to each user.
+Once federation is configured, you can switch back to “non-federated” (or “managed”), however this change takes up to two hours to complete and it requires assigning new random passwords for cloud-based sign-in to each user.
 Switching back to “managed” may be required in some scenarios to reset an error in your settings.
 For more information on Domain conversion, see [Remove-MgDomainFederationConfiguration](/powershell/module/microsoft.graph.identity.directorymanagement/remove-mgdomainfederationconfiguration).

 <a name='provision-user-principals-to-azure-ad--microsoft-365'></a>

 ## Provision user principals to Microsoft Entra ID / Microsoft 365
 Before you can authenticate your users to Microsoft 365, you must provision Microsoft Entra ID with user principals that correspond to the assertion in the SAML 2.0 claim.
-If these user principals are not known to Microsoft Entra ID in advance, then they cannot be used for federated sign-in.
+If these user principals aren't known to Microsoft Entra ID in advance, then they can't be used for federated sign-in.
 Either Microsoft Entra Connect or PowerShell can be used to provision user principals.

 Microsoft Entra Connect can be used to provision principals to your domains in your Microsoft Entra Directory from the on-premises Active Directory.
 For more detailed information, see [Integrate your on-premises directories with Microsoft Entra ID](../whatis-hybrid-identity.md).